voodoofugu/morphing-scroll/README.md

         <b>Description:</b> <em><br />
         This parameter defines the [width, height] of cells for each of your objects.<br />
         <br />
-        <mark style="border-radius: 6px;">number</mark> - Sets a fixed size for your custom objects.<br />
+        <u>number</u> - Sets a fixed size for your custom objects.<br />
-        <mark style="border-radius: 6px;">"none"</mark> - Cells will still be created, but <code>MorphScroll</code> will not calculate their sizes-they will simply wrap your objects.<br />
+        <u>"none"</u> - Cells will still be created, but <code>MorphScroll</code> will not calculate their sizes-they will simply wrap your objects.<br />
-        <mark style="border-radius: 6px;">"firstChild"</mark> - Creates a <code>ResizeTracker</code> wrapper for the first child of your list.
+        <u>"firstChild"</u> - Creates a <code>ResizeTracker</code> wrapper for the first child of your list.
 This wrapper will calculate the size of the first child, and these dimensions will be applied to all cells in the list.<br />
         <br />
         ✦ Note:<br />
         <code>"none"</code> is not compatible with <code>render={{ type: "virtual" }}</code>.<br />